The British Spitfire That Almost Broke The Sound Barrier

 YouTube / The Northern Historian

-During WWII, the Royal Air Force (RAF) wanted to see what would happen to a plane if it ever got closer to the sound barrier.
-Thus, they got the Supermarine Spitfire PR Mk XI and flew it to find out, and it almost went supersonic.
+During WWII, the Royal Air Force (RAF) wanted to push the limits of aviation and see what would happen if a plane approached the sound barrier.
+To test this, they took a Supermarine Spitfire PR Mk XI and pushed it to its absolute limits—coming incredibly close to going supersonic.

 What do you think?
+Could the Spitfire have actually gone supersonic?
 Let us know your thoughts!

 Don’t Miss Out!
 Sign up for the Latest Updates